 There is a rather vast, uncharted territory called “Boy Faith.”
-As Christian Formers, it is rare that we venture into the rough and ragged place where boys live, learn and grow.
+As Christian formation ministers, it is rare that we venture into the rough and ragged place where boys live, learn and grow.
 I happen to have a heart for sharing faith and life stories with elementary school boys so I needed to figure out a new language for faith expression.

 I finally found the place where real life meets faith sharing: Legos™.
 And lots of them.

 My specific response became Lego™ My Bible – a six week afterschool group for Kindergarten through Grade 4.
 The group was open to both boys and girls, but it was mostly boys who showed up.
 Since then I have used this method as a summer Sunday school, an alternative to dull lesson options, a weeknight class, and even as a parent-child event.
 Lego My Bible™ works with various ages in a number of settings.

 When people ask me about using this idea, I offer at least three keys to success.

 An openness to a boisterous room of budding, noisy theologians

 1. Select Bible stories with action, adventure, blood, guts, drama, wonder, suspense, etc. (I often ask for suggestions from the children during the first session.)